haribharadwaj/syllabi/PurdueSLHS553_ImplantableDevices.md

 ### Recommended Texts
 There are **no** required textbooks.
-Readings, class notes/slides, and videos will be posted on Brightspace *If* you do decide to invest in a text, an excellent reference for the majority of topics covered is:
+Readings, class notes/slides, and videos will be posted on Brightspace.
+*If* you do decide to invest in a text, an excellent reference for the majority of topics covered is:
 > Wolfe J., (2018).
 Cochlear Implants: Audiologic Management and Considerations for Implantable Hearing Devices.
 Plural Publishing.
 ISBN13: 978-1-59756-892-0